Anti-affirmative action rally held in Bayside

 “It has really impeded racial relations for 50 years now, and it’s time to put all the claws on it,” he said, referring to affirmative action broadly.
 “Chief Justice Burger said, ‘This divying up people by race is sordid business.
 The way to end racial discrimination is just to end racial discrimination.’
 Monday, let’s hope they’re going to begin to do it.”

-Also in attendance Saturday were several Republican congressional candidates on the ballot in next week’s elections, including Tom Zmich, who is challenging Rep. Grace Meng (D-Flushing) in NY-6 and George Santos, who is running for the seat left by Rep. Tom Suozzi (D-Nassau, Suffolk, Queens).
+Also in attendance last Saturday were several Republican congressional candidates on the ballot in next week’s elections, including Tom Zmich, who is challenging Rep. Grace Meng (D-Flushing) in NY-6, and George Santos, who is running for the seat left by Rep. Tom Suozzi (D-Nassau, Suffolk, Queens) in NY-3.
 Ruben Cruz, who is running against state Sen. John Liu (D-Bayside), attended as well.

 Commented